moloewe-leuphana/moloewe-leuphana.github.io/docs/edit-mode/02_notebooks.md

 Once you select a project, you can visit the Notebooks page of the project by clicking on "Notebooks" on the left panel of the user interface.

-This page displays the Jupyter Notebook associated with a project that has been selected.
+This page displays the Project Notebook associated with a project that has been selected.

 ![](/img/doc/05_notebooks_page.jpg)

-By default, a new project has a notebook named *Template Notebook* automatically placed on this page.
+By default, a new project has a Project Notebook named *Template Notebook* automatically placed on this page.
 Users can download this notebook and edit it for their project if they so choose.
-The steps for downloading the *Template Notebook* are outlined in Section 3 below.
+The steps for downloading the *Project Notebook* are outlined in Section 3 below.

 ##  **1 Upload a new Notebook**